StanleyGY/MIT-6.1810/README.md

 - Created a program that implements threads with **software-level context switching** enabled.
 The thread yields voluntarily to another thread.
 - Designed a program `barrier` with mutex and cv that blocks a thread from executing until enough threads have arrived
 - Added mutex per hashtable cell to make a hashtable concurrency-safe

+**LAB 7** - NET
+- Added `e1000_transmit` and `e1000_recv` that interacts with a UDP server on host computer

+**Lab 8** - LOCK
+- Reduce lock contention by updating the kernel memory allocator to use per-core kernel memory
+- Reduce lock contention by updating the bcache layer to use hashtable and per-bucket lock